dpercy/racket-mode/Reference.md

-If the buffer has already been run with [`racket-error-context`](#racket-error-context) set to 'profile, shows those results.
-Otherwise, prompts to re-run with profiling instrumentation.
+Run the buffer with profiling instrumentation enabled.

 You may evaluate additonal expressions in the REPL.
 They will be profiled, too.
 In that case use [`racket--profile-refresh`](#racket--profile-refresh) to see the updated results.

+Caveat: Only .rkt files can be instrumented.
+You may need to delete compiled/*.zo files.

 ## Test